jaztynn/jaztynn/README.md

 - 👋 Hi, I’m Jaztynn
 - 👀 I’m interested in web development, defence and education
-- 🌱 I’m currently learning python and front-end development
+- 🌱 I’m currently learning front-end development, python and other languages
 - 💞️ I’m looking to collaborate on learning for now, and then creating educational resources in the future
 - 📫 How to reach me: https://linkedin.com/jaztynn, https://https://www.youtube.com/@jaztynn, https://medium.com/@jaztynn